ralna/GALAHAD/doc/Julia/rst-dir/gltr_functions.rst

 		  This must be set to

 		  * 1. on initial entry.
-Set r (below) to :math:`c` for this entry.
+Set r (below) to $c$ for this entry.

 		  * 4. the iteration is to be restarted with a smaller radius but with all other data unchanged.
-Set r (below) to :math:`c` for this entry.
+Set r (below) to $c$ for this entry.

 		  Possible exit values are:

 		  * 0. the solution has been found

-		  * 2. the inverse of :math:`M` must be applied to vector with the result returned in vector and the function re-entered with all other data unchanged.
+		  * 2. the inverse of $M$ must be applied to vector with the result returned in vector and the function re-entered with all other data unchanged.
 This will only happen if control.unitm is false

-		  * 3. the product :math:`H` \* vector must be formed, with the result returned in vector and the function re-entered with all other data unchanged
+		  * 3. the product $H$ \* vector must be formed, with the result returned in vector and the function re-entered with all other data unchanged

 		  * 5. The iteration must be restarted.
-Reset r (below) to :math:`c` and re-enter with all other data unchanged.
+Reset r (below) to $c$ and re-enter with all other data unchanged.
 This exit will only occur if control.steihaug_toint is false and the solution lies on the trust-region boundary

 		  * -1. an array allocation has failed